Protecting the future with the UN's 17 SDGs

 meeting basic needs

-Securing people's basic needs means eradicating poverty (SDG 1) and hunger (SDG 2), providing access to water and sanitation (SDG 6), education (SDG 4) and basic infrastructure (SDG 9), and enabling people to have jobs (SDG 8).
+Securing peoples' basic needs means defeating poverty (SDG 1) and hunger (SDG 2), providing access to water and sanitation (SDG 6), education (SDG 4) and basic infrastructure (SDG 9), enabling people to have jobs (SDG 8).

 Protecting health and well-being